dog-mom, horse servant,

 Thank you for visiting!
 I am so grateful for my readers and the opportunity to touch other lives and be touched by them.

-Warning: My writing is about What Moves Me, i.e., what “affects, touches, impresses, disturbs, inspires, stimulates, provokes, influences, rouses or incites.”
+Warning: My blog is about What Moves Me, i.e., what “affects, touches, impresses, disturbs, inspires, stimulates, provokes, influences, rouses or incites.”
 So if you take this journey with me, hang on!
 We cover whales to whirling dervishes, secrets of the civil rights era to ancient times with startling perspectives.

 The question I am asked the most is how I became a police officer.
 I speak about this and life lessons along my journey to be a writer, but the short version is–it was all an accident!
 My father was horrified (before he got proud), and I just didn’t realize that there was anything particularly unusual about a 5’3″ 115 lb 22 year-old strapping on a gun belt that could barely hold all the equipment in the space around her waist and going to work every day not knowing if she would be chasing a robbery suspect, calming a family dispute, or searching a dope house.
 My career in law enforcement broadened my life experience, developed my capacity for empathy and compassion, and greatly influenced my writing.

 A Note about BECOMING A WRITER …